 The "tightened" seam side of the dough ball should look like this.
 The top side of the dough ball should be nice and smooth — any wrinkles, edges, or folds will be seen on the final burger bun.

 Cover the buns on the countertop with a clean kitchen towel and let them rest and relax in this new shape for about 10 minutes.
-Repeat the last shaping step, cupping your hand around the dough and moving it in circles on the counter, to tighten up the burger buns one last time.
+Repeat the last shaping step, cupping your hand around the dough and moving it in circles on the counter, to tighten up the burger buns one more time.

-Then, carefully place another sheet pan on top of the buns.
+Carefully place another sheet pan on top of the buns.
 This will weigh them down as they rise.

 Don't press down on the sheet pan, you don't want to force the dough to expand faster than it's ready to.
-Just the weight of the sheet pan alone will be enough to push the dough to expand outwards rather than upwards during this final rise.
+Just the weight of the sheet pan alone will be enough to push the dough to expand outward during this final rise.
+This will give you nice, wide brioche burger buns that bake into a flat bun shape, rather than a round ball!

 Let the buns rise with the sheet pan on top of them for 1-2 hours or until doubled in size.
 When you poke or tap them gently they should jiggle and spring back.
-If they're not ready after an hour, check on them in 15 minute increments until they're ready.
+If they're not ready after an hour, check on them in 15-minute increments until they're ready.

 Baking Brioche Burger Buns